 We developed a model of the tissue communication channel by using equivalent electrical circuits that matched closely with experimental testbed measurements.
 We identified OOK as the preferred modulation technique for our application, and developed a proof-of-concept testbed composed of an embedded system implementation with supporting hardware and a synthetic tissue phantom.
 The system functions reliably, transmitting a sample ECG signal over a 10 cm human tissue path with a transmit power of -2 dBm, while maintaining a BER of 10^{-6} .
-We demonstrated the GC-secure method of transmitting biometric information by measuring the level of over-the-air signal leakage from the vantage point of an adversarial receiver with satisfactory knowledge of our system design.
-We also presented the adversarial Rx advantage when in direct contact with the body medium, while providing a means to characterize and mitigate the observed channel behavior by detecting the manifestation of any touch-based event.
+We also demonstrated the GC-secure method of transmitting biometric information by measuring the level of over-the-air signal leakage from the vantage point of an adversarial receiver with satisfactory knowledge of our system design.
 Our future approach will be focused on exploring the utility of ECG and other biological signals for the development of an end-to-end biometric authentication system and developing ways to transmit the GC-signal over longer distances.
 Furthermore, we will devise adaptive modulation schemes and reconfigurable front-ends that may adapt the link/physical layer operation based on changing authentication needs or wearable sensor data reporting rates.